Newcastle High School for Girls

 Newcastle High School for Girls is a private day school for girls aged 3–18 in Newcastle upon Tyne, England.
 The Junior School is at Sandyford Park and the Senior School is located in the neighbouring suburb of Jesmond.

 The school was formed in September 2014 by the merger of Central Newcastle High School and Newcastle upon Tyne Church High School.
 It is operated by the Girls' Day School Trust, an organisation which ran one of the predecessor schools, Central Newcastle High, pre-merger.

 History

-Newcastle High School for Girls was formed by the merger of the predecessor single-sex girls' schools, Church High School and Central Newcastle High School, which had good records of academic performance.
+Newcastle High School for Girls was formed by the merger of the predecessor single-sex girls' schools, Church High School and Central Newcastle High School in 2014.

-Central Newcastle High School GDST dates back to 1876 when the Girls' Public Day School Trust founded Gateshead High School.
-The School moved to Newcastle in 1895, and was renamed to Central Newcastle High School.
+In 1876 when the Girls' Public Day School Trust (GDST) founded Gateshead High School.
+Mary Moberly became the head teacher in Gateshead in 1891 and she moved to Newcastle in 1895.
+There had previously been a preparatory school in Newcastle but this was expanded and it was renamed to be the Central Newcastle High School.
+The GDST school in Gateshead continued until it was merged into Newcastle in 1907.
+Moberly retired in 1911.

 In 1884, The Church Schools' Company decided to open a private girls' school in the North East which focused on a church-based learning environment.
 A high school for girls in Newcastle was established in 1885 and opened with 59 pupils.
 A new association was formed in 1925, and the school was renamed The Newcastle upon Tyne Church High School.